 Why do we need a blood test diagnosis to join the Foundation?

 Before the days of standard genetic testing there were cases of misdiagnosis.
-It is vital for the protection of our members that we know they definitely have Williams Syndrome before we give you any information about the condition you may choose to follow.
+It is vital for the protection of our members that we know they definitely have Williams Syndrome before we give you any information about the condition that you may choose to follow.

 Our doctor has never heard of Williams Syndrome.
 What should I do?

-Currently about 1 in 30 GPs never meets someone with Williams Syndrome so it would not be unusual for your doctor not to have come across it in practise.
+Currently about 1 in 30 GPs ever meets someone with Williams Syndrome so it would not be unusual for your doctor not to have come across it in practise.
 You should ask the doctor to contact the Williams Syndrome Foundation for clinical guidelines and other information and tell them specific queries can be put to the Foundation’s professional medical panel of experts.